almapro/WiGraph/README.md

    - Drag a connection between nodes to create a relation

 ### Importing Data
-There are two ways to import data into WiGraph:

 #### Using Airodump-ng
 1. Generate a `.csv` or `.netxml` file using airodump-ng